top of page

 Principal Investigator

 Iván Chaar López is an Assistant Professor in the Department of American Studies at the University of Texas at Austin.
 He is the Principal Investigator of the Border Tech Lab, and his work appears in American Quarterly, Social Studies of Science, Critical Ethnic Studies, The Guardian, and Interactions (ACM).
 He is also the author of The Cybernetic Border: Drones, Technology, and Intrusion (Duke University Press, 2024).
-As a member of Precarity Lab, Chaar López co-wrote Technoprecarious (Goldsmiths, 2020).
+As a member of Precarity Lab, Chaar López co-wrote Technoprecarious (Goldsmiths, 2020) and "Digital Precarity Manifesto" (Social Text, 2019).

 Garcia Gorra B&W headshot